 We are open to ideas about fundraising options!
-We will have at least one fundraiser during the season, which will be a 12-hour relay run, that will take place from 6:00 PM on July 19, 2024, until 6:00 AM on July 20, 2024 at the Northridge High School Track.
-All team members in town are expected to attend.
-Athletes will take turns running 400 meter laps on the track carrying a relay baton with an attached GPS watch.
-Athletes should secure pledges per mile run.
-The funds raised will go into the team general account, which can be used to pay costs associated with uniforms, camp, team trips, summer rewards, and other necessary expenses that may arise.
+Funds raised will go into the club general account, which can be used to pay costs associated with uniforms, camp, team trips, summer rewards, and other necessary expenses that may arise.
 We have a donor who has agreed to match the funds raised up to a total of \$5,000!
 This is a great opportunity, and we would really like to take advantage of this!